 Here Are The 11 Most Dangerous Places In Hawaii After Dark

-Using information from AreaVibes.com and NeighborhoodScout.com, as well as statistics from the National Drug Intelligence Center, we have compiled a list of the 11 most dangerous towns – and census-designated places – throughout the Hawaiian Islands, listed in no particular order.
+Using information from AreaVibes.com and NeighborhoodScout.com, as well as statistics from the National Drug Intelligence Center and SafeWise.com, we have compiled a list of the 11 most dangerous towns – and census-designated places – throughout the Hawaiian Islands, listed in no particular order.
 Don’t think that this is a comprehensive list, though; there are at least 13 other dangerous towns that have higher than average crime rates for Hawaii.

 With more than 10 years of experience as a professional writer, Megan holds a degree in Mass Media from her home state of Minnesota.
 After college, she chose to trade in her winter boots for slippahs and moved to the beautiful island of Oahu, where she has been living for more than five years.
 She lives on the west side but is constantly taking mini-road trips across the island and visits the neighboring islands whenever she can getaway.
 She loves hiking, snorkeling, locally-grown coffee, and finding the best acai bowl on Oahu.